The Musicians' Union is fully committed to ensuring that the health, safety and welfare of its members are maintained.

 These courses are very informal — there are no exams and very little written work is involved.
 It is important for all Safety Representatives to attend one of these courses in order to gain confidence in and full knowledge of musicians' rights and how to apply them in the workplace.

-To find out when the next Safety Reps' course is being held, please contact your Regional Office.
+(To find out when the next Safety Reps' course is being held, Musicians' Union members should contact their Regional Office.)